 Before this property had renters I put $30,000 as a down payment, I got the seller to pay all my closing costs, I paid $200 in real estate fees to my brokerage, I setup a new business entity for about $100, and I paid $400 in cleaning and repairs.
 So Initial Investment = $30,700.

 So I estimate my annualized return on capital to be 4060 ÷ 30700 or 13.2%.
 13.2% is a great return!
 This number will likely go up in future years as rental rates go up; however, repair costs, property taxes, and HOA costs will probably rise over time too.
 Imagine I have to replace an AC unit.
 There goes $4k and basically my entire year’s profits.
-Unfortunately, these deals are hard to find, especially with how hot the real estate market is right now.
-And as you can see, it’s a whole lot more work and risk than stocks.
+Unfortunately, these deals are hard to find, especially with how hot the real estate market is in my area.
+And as you can see, it’s a whole lot more work than stocks.

 Other Things to Consider